 State Department Travel Information

 to visit the United States Department of State website for information about traveling to and within Argentina.
-If, prior to the commencement of the program, a U.S. State Department Travel Warning or Alert is issued for the country(ies) in which the program will be conducted, all registrants will be notified promptly of the warning and be given an opportunity to withdraw from the program.
-If, during the course of the program, a U.S. State Department Travel Warning or Alert is issued for the country(ies) in which the program is being conducted, students will be notified promptly of the warning and given an opportunity to withdraw from the program.
+If, prior to the commencement of the program, a U.S. State Department Travel Warning or Alert is issued for Argentina, all registrants will be notified promptly of the warning and be given an opportunity to withdraw from the program.
+If, during the course of the program, a U.S. State Department Travel Warning or Alert is issued for Argentina, students will be notified promptly of the warning and given an opportunity to withdraw from the program.
 In the event that students withdraw from the program as permitted in these criteria during the course of the program, or if the program is terminated, students will be refunded fees paid except for room and board payments utilized prior to the date of withdrawal or termination.